MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.HDInsight/v1.1.4/Get-AzureRmHDInsightPersistedScriptAction.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmHDInsightPersistedScriptAction** cmdlet gets the persisted script actions for an azure_2 HDInsight cluster and lists them in chronological order, or gets details for a specified persisted script action.
+The **Get-AzureRmHDInsightPersistedScriptAction** cmdlet gets the persisted script actions for an Azure HDInsight cluster and lists them in chronological order, or gets details for a specified persisted script action.

 ## EXAMPLES